JanPfenning/JanPfenning/README.md

 - 👋 Hi, I’m @JanPfenning
 - 👀 In the IT world im interested in clean-architecture and design patterns
-- 🌱 I’m currently learning kubernetes, helm
+- 🌱 I’m currently learning rust
 - 💞️ I’m looking to work on a *seddlers of catan* -like- online board game
 - 💭 besides programming im interested in *philosophy* and science fiction - especially *doctor who*